Shaobangzhu/Artificial-Intelligence-AIMA/Decision-Network-master/README.md

 # Decision-Network
 A decision network uses a Directed Acyclic Graph(DAG) to represent a set of random variables and their conditional dependencies within a probabilistic model, while a decision network extends the Bayesian Network to include decision nodes and utility nodes

+I implemented the Alpha-Beta algorithm (Figure 5.7, AIMA 3rd edition) to determine the depth-bounded minimax values of given game positions.
+The program will take the input from the file input.txt, and print out its output to the file output.txt.
+Each input of the program contains a game position (including the board state and the player to move) and a search cut-off depth D, and it should output the corresponding information after running an Alpha-Beta search of depth D. That is, the leaf nodes of the corresponding game tree should be either a game position after exactly D moves (alternating between Black and White) or an end-game position after less than D moves.